pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 Protocol designers write protocol specifications for consumption by analysts and engineers.
 The engineer reads the specification and implements it.
-The analysts reads the specification and tries to find attack or rule out their possibility.
+The analysts reads the specification and tries to find attacks or rule them out.
 Both analysts and engineers want to interpret the specification as intended by the designer.
-Practically minded attackers will attack the implementation, not the specification.
+Practically minded attackers will attack an implementation, not the specification.

 Depending on the context, we take the role of the designer or the analysts.
 We never take the role of the engineer or the practically